fchmainy/awaf_tf_docs/2.import/README.md

 ## Policy lifecycle management
 Now you can manage your WAF Policy as we did [in the previous lab](https://github.com/fchmainy/awaf_tf_docs/edit/main/1.create/README.md#policy-lifecycle-management)

+You can check your WAF Policy on your BIG-IP after each terraform apply.

 ### Defining parameters